Bernie Spain Gardens

 The proposals follow consultation with neighbours in 2016, a landscape design competition commenced in 2017, and detailed design work in 2018.
 The re-landscaping project developed through this process received planning approval from Lambeth and Southwark in Spring 2019.

 Dutch landscape architect West 8 won the landscape design competition for its ‘pollinator garden’ .

 The new design includes a wider variety of trees and new ‘pollinator’ flower beds to create year-round colour and interest as well as new lawns, seating and lighting.
 There will also be facilities for a head gardener, deputy head gardener, trainees and volunteer gardeners.

 A reference group of local residents reviewed the plans as they evolved.
 Sustainability is key and there was a particular focus on the management and maintenance strategy for the new gardens.

 The planning consent by Lambeth and Southwark to create the ‘pollinator garden’ also includes a new garden and seating between the former Television Centre and riverside walkway, and a pedestrian bridge linking Bernie Spain Gardens to the courtyard at Oxo Tower Wharf.

 Makeover of south part of gardens

-The southern part of the gardens is also getting a mini-makeover.
-We are working with Bankside Open Spaces Trust (BOST) to replant the flower bed on the eastern edge of the gardens during winter and spring 2017/18.
-A variety of planting will be introduced providing seasonal colour throughout the year and plants introduced to attract pollinators (eg butterflies) and other wildlife.
+The southern part of the gardens has also been getting a mini-makeover.
+We have been working with Bankside Open Spaces Trust (BOST) and Idverde to re-plant the eastern flower bed and the circular bed.
+Further work is planned for the western edge.
+The new planting provides seasonal colour throughout the year and the plants have been selected to attract pollinators (eg butterflies) and other wildlife.
 New signage is also planned.